kentonlam/rina.fyi/site/b/nix-cartprod.md

 This is evident in how the documentation consistently focuses on its uses rather than the language itself.
 The [standard library](https://github.com/nix-community/nixpkgs.lib) is never mentioned or documented aside from [one third-party page](https://teu5us.github.io/nix-lib.html).
 The builtins provided are both scarce and haphazard, not fitting together as you'd expect and missing many useful general-purpose operations.
-This leads to silliness like we have in `cartProd` above (specifically, `makeAttr` should not be so complicated).
+This leads to silliness like we have in `cartProd` above.

 ## end